NHS Property 2022

 Below is a summary of the panel discussions:

-Learning so far
+Learnings so far

 Over the last few months, we have found the following themes throughout our panels: